Welcome! Lance Takamiya’s music is available for streaming on Spotify and Apple Music. Here are the links:

-I’m happy to release my debut solo Slack Key (Ki’hoalu) instrumental album, “Aloha, This is Who We Are” featuring all original compositions.
-Two of the tracks include vocals, the Title song, and “Haleiwa Town”.
-I hope the music and lyrics in this album lead you to understand the island lifestyle and its reliance on the natural beauty of the islands.
-This relationship creates an energy that permeates through our being, lifts us up, kindles the Aloha Spirit and sets the framework for Hawai’i’s rich cultural heritage that attracts so many visitors from around the world.
-My songs pay homage to Hawai’i’s way of life and serve as a reminder that we should cherish and preserve Hawai’i’s natural beauty.
+Lance Takamiya’s debut solo Slack Key (Ki’hoalu) instrumental album, “Aloha, This is Who We Are” featuring all original compositions was a 2018 Na Hoku Hanohano Finalist for Instrumental Album of the Year.
+The music and lyrics in this album lead you to understand the island lifestyle and its reliance on the natural beauty of the islands.
+This relationship creates an energy that permeates through our being, lifts us up, kindles the Aloha Spirit and sets the framework for Hawaiʻi’s rich cultural heritage that attracts so many visitors from around the world.
+The songs pay homage to Hawaiʻi’s way of life and serve as a reminder that we should cherish and preserve Hawaiʻi’s natural beauty.

 A Look Back: